arjunkalburgi/2022/src/routes/writing/2019-01-15_custom-android-loading.md

 title: "Creating a Custom Loading Spinner for Android \U0001F916"
 description: >-
   Recently at Krugo, I was asking to implement a custom loading animation.
-I don’t usually write about work things, but this one was…
+I don’t usually write about work things, but this one was different
 date: '2019-01-15'
 categories: []
 keywords: []